Gabi - Director

 |

 Alma was hired in 2011 as a primate caregiver and project manager.
 Alma is a graduate of California Polytechnic University in Pomona, CA with a BS degree in Animal Science as well as a minor in Entrepreneurship and Small Business Management.
-Alma holds an Event Planning certificate from Cal Poly Pomona, the Extended University, as well as a certificate from Safe-Capture International & San Diego Zoo Global in Safe Chemical Immobilization.
+She also holds an Event Planning certificate from Cal Poly Pomona, the Extended University, as well as a certificate from Safe-Capture International & San Diego Zoo Global in Safe Chemical Immobilization.
 In 2015 she visited Java to see both the field and release sites of the Javan gibbons and meet with key individuals in their in-situ program.

 Alma has developed education programs and is working on expanding and improving those programs to continue to make them a valuable resource to the community.
 She organizes fundraising events, manages all sponsorships and has initiated new avenues of productively raising funds.
 Alma’s other responsibilities include giving tours, training volunteers, feeding and training animals, ongoing maintenance to the website, advertising, community outreach, email blasts, writing grants, bookkeeping, as well as ongoing maintenance to gibbon enclosures. |